phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

 There exists however some pretty rare informations you need to persist across several requests.
 But that's uncommon.

-What could be kept unchanged through requests ?
+What could be kept unchanged through requests?
 What we call **persistent** objects.
 Once more let us insist : those are rare cases.
 For example, the current PHP executable path won't change from requests to requests.
 That latter information is allocated permanently, that means it is allocated with a traditionnal libc's ``malloc()`` call.

-What else ?
+What else?
 Some strings.
 For example, the *"_SERVER"* string will be reused from request to request, as every request will create the ``$_SERVER`` PHP array.
 So the *"_SERVER"* string itself can be permanently allocated, because it will be allocated once.